 The managing director has a reporting duty irrespective of any specific requests made by the board.
-The board and managing director should have an agreement as to the content, structure and form of the monthly reporting and how it is communicated to the board, such that the board has the necessary information to perform their supervisory duties related to internal controls, financial reporting and maintenance of shareholder value.
+The board and managing director should have an agreement as to the content, structure and form of the monthly reporting and how it is communicated to the board. such that the board has the necessary information to perform their supervisory duties related to internal controls, financial reporting and maintenance of shareholder value.
 The board of a public limited liability company must be kept informed on a monthly basis by the CEO, while the board of a private limited liability company must be updated at least every four months.

-Division of responsibilities between the board and the managing director objectives established by the board.
+Division of responsibilities between the board and the managing director

+The board shall be actively engaged with a focus on the general goals for the company, such as the mission statement, company vision and overall strategy.
+The managing director is responsible for the day-to-day planning and implementing of the goals and objectives established by the board.
 The division of work between the managing director and the board is a key aspect of the board's activity.
 A well-functioning relationship between the board and the managing director is a crucial factor for the achievement of the company's objectives.
 The board and managing director must be in agreement as to the success factors for the company, and work together on the appropriate issues.
-Finding and hiring the best and most competent managing director is therefore very important.